Selen101001101/StickerSmash/README.md

 }
 ```

-# TUTORIEL: Build a screen
+# Chap 3 .
+Build a screen

 ## Break down the screen